citp/privacy-policy-historical/d/de/des/designrazor.net.md

 ### **When do we collect information?**

-We collect information from you when you subscribe to a newsletter.
+We collect information from you when you subscribe to our newsletter.

 ### **Do we collect personal information ?**